Fire up the Spa! How to Open a Winterized Hot Tub

 Opening a hot tub is a lot easier than closing, and a lot less stressful, after you see that nothing's leaking that is!
 Freeze damage on spa plumbing and equipment is a real possibility, especially with this brutal winter that gripped a lot of the U.S. this year.

 Getting the spa ready for another season is something that I have done many times - and in most cases, it's an easy hour long process.

 CLEAN THE SPA

 For acrylic spas, wipe down the inside with a moist, soft cloth.
-If you notice any stains or if you have a few small dirty puddles, use a spa cleaner like our Spa Care Cleaner to clean and polish your spa surfaces.
-Don't Ever use household cleaners, they can damage your spa, and put strange chemicals into the spa water that could interfere with water balance or be harmful to your spa users.
+If you notice any stains or if you have a few small dirty puddles, use a spa cleaner, like our spa care cleaner, to clean and polish your spa surfaces.
+Never use household cleaners, they can damage your spa, and put strange chemicals into the spa water that could interfere with water balance or be harmful to your spa users.

 Don't forget to give your spa cover some attention too!
-While the spa is filling, place the spa cover on the spa and clean and condition to protect the vinyl with Spa Cover Clean, or one of our many other cleaners and conditioners, made specifically for marine vinyl exposed to the elements.
-Don't Ever use Armor-All type automotive conditioners, which could damage your spa cover.
+While the spa is filling, place the spa cover on the spa and clean and condition to protect the vinyl with spa cover clean, or one of our many other cleaners and conditioners, made specifically for marine vinyl exposed to the elements.
+Never use Armor-All type automotive conditioners, which could damage your spa cover.

 CHECK THE SPA

 Open up the spa equipment access panel and inspect all visible pipes and equipment for any cracks or obvious damage.
 Check over any wires that are visible, looking for any rodent chewing damage.
 Replace any drain plugs that were removed, and check that the drain spigot is closed.